Generic Name: simeprevir (sim-E-pre-vir)

 - When your medicine supply is low, get more from your doctor or pharmacist as soon as you can.
 Do not stop taking simeprevir, even for a short period of time.
 If you do, the virus may grow resistant to the medicine and become harder to treat.

-- Lab tests, including HCV levels, may be performed while you use simeprevir and for several months after you stop simeprevir.
+- Lab tests may be performed while you use simeprevir and for several months after you stop simeprevir.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 Possible side effects of simeprevir: